makrai/notes/rust2012-tokenizer-monoling.md

     different tokenizers (i.e., shared multilingual tokenizers versus dedicated language-specific ones)
     * to disentangle the impact of pretraining data size versus tokenization on
-  * We isolate factors that contribute to performance difference (e.g., tokenizers’ “fertility”, the number of unseen (sub)words, data size) and provide an in-depth analysis of the impact of these important factors
+  * We isolate factors that contribute to performance difference (eg tokenizers’ “fertility”, the number of unseen (sub)words, data size) and provide an in-depth analysis of the impact of these important factors